image links to Amazon

 THE A5 BOOK REVIEW

 West with the Night is a memoir by the aviation pioneer Beryl Markham describing her childhood in East Africa (now Kenya) in the 1920s and 1930s, growing up with zebras, baboons, and lions as her neighbors.
 Markham was famous for her attempt to be the first person to fly non-stop westward across the Atlantic from Europe to New York.
 She almost made it, crashing on Cape Breton in Nova Scotia, but still then becoming the first to cross the Atlantic east-to-west solo.
 This adventurous side of her is evident from her youth, especially seen in her experience learning to train horses and with her time as a bush pilot scouting elephants.
-Ernest Hemingway was a fan of this classic of outdoor literature, describing it as marvelously written and a “bloody wonderful book”.
+There is some doubt over exactly who wrote the book, Markham or her third husband, but it doesn't really matter.
+We agree with Ernest Hemingway who was a fan of this classic of outdoor literature, describing it as marvelously written and a “bloody wonderful book”.

 Click here to see reviews and prices for this book on Amazon.